How to Avoid Student Loan Forgiveness Scams

 - “Student alerts: Your student loan is flagged for forgiveness pending verification.
 Call now!”

-Though the U.S. Department of Education (ED) may reach out to highlight temporary programs like the limited PSLF waiver, aggressive advertising language like the above will not come from ED or our partners.
+Though the U.S. Department of Education may reach out to highlight temporary programs, aggressive advertising language like the above will not come from us or our partners.

 If you receive a questionable message promising student loan forgiveness and aren’t sure what to make of it, keep an eye out for any unusual capitalization, improper grammar, or incomplete sentences.
 These sorts of errors indicate a potential scam in action.